colindoyle0000/colindoyle-website/content/torts-material/slides/27-midterm.md

-autoscale: true
+---
-slidenumbers: true
+title: Midterm Review
-Footer:
+profile: false

-—
+share: false

-# Midterm Review
+show\_date: false

-—
+---

 # How I would approach a question for this class